dule5/Sportiko/README.md

 ### app/src/main/java/rs/ac/singidunum/activities/
 - `SplashActivity.java`
-  Shows the initial splash screen before the user is taken to the login or main part of the app.
+  Shows the initial splash screen before the user is taken to the login or main part of the app if already logged in.

 - `LoginActivity.java`
   Handles user login, validates the entered credentials against the SQLite database and navigates to `MainActivity` on success.